FPT: a Fixed-Point Accelerator for Torus Fully Homomorphic Encryption: Implementation

 \section{Implementation}

-We implemented FPT for a Xilinx Alveo U280 datacenter accelerator FPGA featuring 1.3M LUTs, 2.6M FFs, 9024 DSPs, and 41~MB of on-chip SRAM.
+We implemented FPT for a AMD Alveo U280 datacenter FPGA accelerator card featuring 1.3M LUTs, 2.6M FFs, 9024 DSPs, and 41~MB of on-chip SRAM.
 For both parameter sets, we employ our FFT-unrolled architecture with a forward FFT streaming width of $128$ complex coefficients/clock cycle, and an IFFT streaming width of $128/l=64$ complex coefficients per clock cycle.
 For Parameter Set II with $N=1024$, we have also implemented the dotproduct-unrolled architecture with $(k+1)l = 4$ forward FFT kernels and $(k+2)=2$ IFFT kernels, both of uniform streaming width $32$.
-At this datapoint, providing iso-throughput to the FFT-unrolled architecture, we found that the dotproduct-unrolled architecture incurs 10\% more average DSP and LUT usage, and we therefore do not evaluate it further.
+At this datapoint, providing iso-throughput to the FFT-unrolled architecture, we found that the dotproduct-unrolled architecture incurs 10\% more average DSP and LUT usage.
+Thus, we do not evaluate it further.

 Our FFT-unrolled architectures feature massive throughput, completing one CMUX every $(256/128)\cdot(k+1)l=12$ clock cycles for Parameter Set I, and every $(512/128)\cdot(k+1)l=16$ clock cycles for Parameter Set II.
-The latency of the CMUX is larger: $156$ cycles for Parameter Set I, and $224$ cycles for Parameter Set II.
-In both cases, we operate at peak throughput by filling the CMUX pipeline with a batch of ciphertexts, of sizes $b=156/12=13$ and $b=224/16=14$, respectively.
+The latency of the CMUX is larger: $144$ cycles for Parameter Set I, and $192$ cycles for Parameter Set II.
+In both cases, we operate at peak throughput by filling the CMUX pipeline with a batch of $b=144/12=192/16=12$ ciphertexts.